Juan0rtega/pokeTest/README.md

 This repository contains a Salesforce Lightning Web Component (LWC) that interfaces with the PokeAPI to fetch and display a list of Pokémon.

+After finishing the development, create a PR to make an evaluation.

 ## Prerequisites
 1. Salesforce DX
 2. Salesforce Org